111 Landing Page Examples – The Ultimate Guide

 I’m quite certain that you already know what landing pages are all about, but if you don’t remember, let’s recap.
-A standalone page that has a single goal, with all the parts that are supposed to lead the viewer to fulfill it.
+It's a standalone page that has a single goal, with all the parts that are supposed to lead the viewer to fulfill it.
 As such, their conversion rate is much higher than the one of a website.

 You may have seen them or even used them yourself.
 But in order to get the most out of them, it’s important to consider their differences in terms of the specific applications.
 Whether it’s the goal you wish to achieve or the industry you operate in, there are certain elements you must include if you want your conversion rate to be high.
 This post is just about that.

 I’ve divided it into 10 of the most popular use cases and 19 industries, with at least 3 examples in each of them.
 All the examples you see here have been created in our own landing page builder.

-Don’t worry, you won’t have to go through full list, no one is willing to scroll that much.
+Don’t worry, you won’t have to go through the full list, no one is willing to scroll that much.
 I’m going to show you particular sections and shortly discuss each of them.
 So, without further ado, let’s delve into the best landing page examples for each use case.

 Lead acquisition through newsletter signups is the bread and butter of landing pages.
 In this case, it’s all about simplicity.
 Take a look at this landing page blueprint:

 You don’t need multiple sections here.
 Your selling point can definitely fit in the heading and the subheading.
-Add a smooth background and form, with the contrasting CTA button to draw attention and you’re good to go.
+Add a smooth background and form, top it off with a contrasting CTA button to draw attention and you’re good to go.

 Sometimes, you might need to support your CTA box with some sort of incentive.
-What is the visitor going to get after signing up to the newsletter?
+What is the visitor going to get after signing up for the newsletter?
 Show that your offer is worth the visitor’s time, and the leads will come flying in.
 Just make sure it’s readable and pleasant to look at.
 An example?
 There you go: